PiyushMittl/java-TipsandTricks/datastructures-graphs.md

 In Minimum Spanning tree(`Prim's` or `Kruskal's` algorithm) you get minimum egdes with minimum edge value.

-1. Dijksra Algorithm
+1. Dijksra Algorithm(use greedy and sigle souce shortest path doesn't work with negetive weight)
 Dijkstra’s algorithm is a Greedy algorithm and time complexity is O(VLogV) (with the use of Fibonacci heap).
 Dijkstra doesn’t work for Graphs with negative weight edges, Bellman-Ford works for such graphs.
 Bellman-Ford is also simpler than Dijkstra and suites well for distributed systems.
 But time complexity of Bellman-Ford is O(VE), which is more than Dijkstra

 2. Prims Algorithm
 3. Kruskal Algorithm

-4. Bellman Ford Algorithm (failed if there is -ve weight with cycle)
+4. Bellman Ford Algorithm(use DP and sibgle source shortest path also, failed if there is -ve weight with cycle)
 https://youtu.be/FtN3BYH2Zes
 https://youtu.be/2raV0H9KqY8

-5. Floyd-Warshall Algorithm
+5. Floyd-Warshall Algorithm(use DP and all pair shortest path)
+Dijkstra and Bellman is single source shortest path algo Floyd is all pair shortest path